yassinedoghri/astro-i18next/README.md

    });
    ```

-2. Create a `locales` folder containing the translation strings as JSONs:
+2. Create a `locales` folder containing the translation strings as JSONs (the
+   files must be named with the language code):

    ```bash
    src